Skip to main content

 1. Go to Settings.

-1. Click the three horizontal dots beside an object and select Edit object.
+5. If no integration logo is present, click the three horizontal dots beside the object and select Edit.

 • Source custom property